Skip to main content

 • The course of instruction includes treatment of medical emergencies, including trauma injuries, shock treatment, bleeding, illness, bandaging, splinting, and taking of vital signs.
 The NREMT psychomotor test is included as part of the course.
 It will be conducted at the end of the course.

-Livestream/Zoom In-Person Practical Requirements:
+In-Person Practical Requirements

 • With an SLCC approved Emergency Medical Services agency the required weekly practical's can be conducted by an off-campus EMS state certified instructor within the service area of the student.

-• You must have prior approval from SLCC and your EMS agency for this option and the process can take up to a month to establish, so it must be finalized before classes begin.
+• You must have prior approval from SLCC and your EMS agency for this option, and the process can take up to a month to establish, so it must be finalized before classes begin.

-Complete your admissions application.
-Once you receive your student number (S#), proceed to Step 2.
+Once you receive your student number (S#), meet with an Advisor.

-Meet with Your Academic Advisor
+STEP 2: Meet with an Advisor

 Schedule an appointment (in-person, phone, or video call):

-Schedule Online
+801-957-4978 Schedule Online